 This paper studies the extent to which distinctive capacities of the state-issuing money, declaring taxes, and implementing bankruptcy, together with its trades of money for other goods, imply that public financial policy determines the price level.
 Our concept of price-level determination is robust in the sense that we set all agents free to trade whichever quantities of money at whichever price level they want.
 In addition to characterizing policies that do determine the price level, we also offer a description of the set of predictable price levels even when this is not a singleton.
 We obtain realistic predictable outcomes such as the rise of unofficial prices and that of endogenous intermediaries in this case of price-level indetermination.
-Incidentally, we show that the fiscal determination of the price level requires that monetary policy primarily aims at avoiding sovereign default, and is happy to give up any price-level target to reach it.
+Incidentally, we show that the fiscal determination of the price level requires that monetary policy primarily aims at avoiding sovereign default and keeping government spending constant no matter private trades, and is happy to give up any price-level target to reach it.